mcagricaliskan/turkish-news-classification-with-api/README.md

 Hello Everyone,

-This project is coded for learning purposes
+This project is created for learning purposes

 # Summary and Steps: